The people of Israel have built two temples to God in Jerusalem, and both have been destroyed. What does the Bible say about a third temple?

 Daniel 8:9-14 speaks of “a little horn” that will cause “the daily sacrifices” to cease.
 This “little horn” was Antiochus Epiphanes, who was a type of a false, end-time religious power that will be aligned with a civil power called the beast.
 For additional information on this “little horn,” see the articles “Daniel 7: Four Beasts and a Little Horn” and “Antichrist.”

-While it is possible that the Jews will build another temple before the return of Christ (there are already people dedicated to fulfilling this expectation), it is also possible that the Jews will begin offering sacrifices on an altar without building a temple. ...In addition to these passages in Daniel, Jesus spoke of an end-time “abomination of desolation” that would stand “in the holy place” (Matthew 24:15).
-Some believe the phrase “holy place” means there will be another temple, although this phrase could also simply refer to the Temple Mount.
+While it is possible that the Jews will build another temple before the return of Christ (there are already people dedicated to fulfilling this expectation), it is also possible that the Jews will begin offering sacrifices on an altar without building a temple. ...In addition to these passages in Daniel, Jesus spoke of an end-time “abomination of desolation” that would stand “in the holy place” prior to His return (Matthew 24:15).
+Some believe the phrase “holy place” means there will be another temple, although this phrase could also simply refer to the altar on the Temple Mount.

 While it is possible that the Jews will build another temple before the return of Christ (there are already people dedicated to fulfilling this expectation), it is also possible that the Jews will begin offering sacrifices on an altar without building a temple, as was done prior to the construction of the second temple (Ezra 3:1-6).